Certifiedtranslations

 Certificates

 There are many different types of certificates that need translating – and we have translated all of them.
-As certificates are usually presented to administrative bodies or official bodies, it is better to have a certified translation with you.
+As they are usually presented to administrative bodies or official authorities, it is better to have a certified translation with you.
 Schleicher Sprachservice’s Frankfurt translation team is happy to help and prepare a certified translation for you.

 Do you need a certified translation of your birth certificate?
 Then look no further.
 The official translations of Schleicher Sprachservice are accepted by all civil registry offices in Germany.